7 min read

 "Then he won't run away."

 Flustered, she unconsciously checked Rix's expression.
-Wondering if his lord's statement had sounded shocking to him too.
-But he just blinked at Lanthe without any particular disturbance.
+Had his lord's statement sounded shocking to him too?
+But he just blinked at Lanthe without particular disturbance.

 "But... the monastery will make a fuss."

-Vigo frowned and roughly swept his hair aside.
+Vigo frowned and roughly swept his hair back with a harsh motion.

 "Tell them to come find me if they have complaints.
-If I can't dispose of even one rat bastard dirtying my land as I please, I should be called a saint, not a lord.
-Don't you think?"
+If I can't dispose of even one rat fouling my land as I please, I should be called a saint instead of a lord.
+Right?"

 "...Understood.
 I'll handle it."

-In the end, Warner nodded without further objection and turned away.
+In the end, Warner also nodded without further objection and turned away.

-Watching him head in the direction the child was dragged, Lanthe felt restless for no reason.
+Watching him head in the direction the child had been dragged, Lanthe felt restless for no reason.

-What wrong did that child commit to deserve such horrible treatment?
-It must be a joke, right?
-Maybe it's slang only they understand.
+What wrong had that child committed to deserve such a terrible thing?
+It's a joke, right?
+Some jargon that only they understand.

-No. Was the child even guilty in the first place?
-This is a world that abuses even the innocent...
+No. Was the child even in the wrong to begin with?
+This is a world that abuses the innocent...

 "What, Rix?"

-The very next moment, Vigo's voice directed this way was unexpected.
-No, she might be one thing, but wasn't it stranger for Rix, who had an even larger build than Vigo, not to be noticed?
+The very next moment, Vigo's voice directed toward them was unexpected.
+No, even if she was one thing, wasn't it stranger that Rix, who was considerably larger than Vigo, hadn't been noticed?

-Lanthe hesitantly stepped back and hid behind Rix, though she'd committed no crime.
+Lanthe shrank back hesitantly and hid behind Rix, even though she'd committed no crime.

 "Where did you leave Lanthe..."

-Vigo, who'd been asking with a furrowed brow, suddenly slowed his pace and lifted the corner of his mouth.
-Hmm.
-He narrowed his eyes thinly and shot out an ominous energy like light.
+Vigo, who'd been asking with a furrowed brow, suddenly slowed his steps and lifted the corners of his mouth.
+Hmm, he narrowed his eyes and shot out an ominous energy like light.

 Caught.

 "You two.
-Why are you coming from over there?"
+Why are you coming from that direction?"

 He moved his index finger back and forth as he questioned.
-Then Rix, neck deeply hunched, was drawn to him as if controlled by strings.
-She, who'd been hiding behind him, naturally stuck close like a shadow and was dragged along too.
+Then Rix, with his neck completely scrunched, was pulled toward him as if controlled by strings.
+She, who'd been hiding behind his back, naturally stuck close like a shadow and was dragged along.

 "Explain."

-Vigo glanced lightly at Lanthe, then stared directly at Rix.
-His eyes looking up askew were calm.
+Vigo glanced at Lanthe lightly, then stared at Rix.
+His eyes looking up crookedly were quiet.
 Yet Rix coughed as if hit by a cold wind and opened his mouth.

 Lanthe belatedly lifted her chin and straightened her chest.